write The Write Place ........ ........Writing and Grammar Resources

 One way the space program helps the economy is by providing jobs.
 For instance, NASA alone employs thousands of workers in Texas and Florida, and this does not even count all the jobs provided by space contractors all over the country.

-Before beginning this strategy, you should have a good sense of your Subject, Essay Question, and Thesis (or your answer to the essay question).
+Before beginning these strategies, you should have a good sense of your Subject, Essay Question, and Thesis (or your answer to the essay question).
 You should also have a good idea of the Primary Supports or Reasons you will use to support your Thesis.
 See the other guides on Arriving at a Thesis and Brainstorming to Define Reasons for help getting to this point.

 Get out five to ten scratch pieces of paper and devote a page for each part of your essay: